josefj1519/AlienInvasionBO/README.md

 Breakout Java GUI.
 Basic Breakout.
 You are able to shoot with the paddle, but you have a maximum of 5 bullets on screen at all times. the bricks however get closer and closer as the game goes on.
 The original source code has been lost, however I was able to decompile the jar and get some code back, but is missing some features from the original.
+GameDriver and SoundDriver classes were made by Jonathan Gonzales

 **Menu:**